Prelude & Update

 Among both campers and staff, many tears were shed at leaving Olney behind.
 And while all the Earlham promises have been kept: the inside air is cool; the performance spaces gleam; vegan and gluten free items crowd the menu . . . many veteran staff and older campers still cloud up when talk turns to Olney, as it did at least once a day while I was there.
 We miss it.

-I miss it for all the above reasons, and one more that’s special to me: Olney’s air is seeded with stories; they can rise to consciousness like mist off the pond.
+I miss Olney and camp for all the above reasons, and one more that’s special to me: Olney’s air is seeded with stories; they can rise to consciousness like mist off the pond.
 (Earlham, as yet, not so much.)
-Like the one I finished with last week.
+Like the one I usually finished with.
 It appeared a few years before my visits to camp began: I took my younger children to visit Ohio Yearly Meeting there, just so they, being raised as young Quakers, could breathe the air and feel the vibe, hang out with the few kids who were still dressed plain, and maybe absorb something of its spirit.

-When bedtime came, they demanded a story.
+When bedtime came, my kids demanded a story.
 I didn’t have one.
 But as I pondered briefly, suddenly I did have one.
 This one, in fact, which popped out of the subconscious pretty much whole.

 For all the years I came to camp at Olney, it was a favorite, usually the closer for my sessions.
 I hadn’t read it at Earlham, though, partly because it scraped at my still aching scab of loss, and I wondered if the new, non-Olney-fied campers would relate to it.